standbymik/golang-crud-mongodb-routing/README.md

 # golang-crud-mongodb-routing

-MongoDB name is "standbymik" Mongo Collection name is "forum"
+- MongoDB name is "standbymik" Mongo
+- Collection name is "users"